 Coastal harbors up and down Massachusetts play a vital role in supporting the Commonwealth’s blue economy, or the sustainable use of ocean resources for economic growth and improved quality of life.
-Recognizing the importance of the blue economy to the future of Massachusetts, the Baker-Politio Administration launched the Commonwealth’s first grant program dedicated to assisting coastal communities maintain and improve their navigational waterways.
+Recognizing the importance of the blue economy to the future of Massachusetts, the Baker-Polito Administration launched the Commonwealth’s first grant program dedicated to assisting coastal communities maintain and improve their navigational waterways and berths.

 The Massachusetts Dredging Program is a competitive grant program that provides construction-phase funding for saltwater dredging projects.
 The goal of this program is to prepare coastal communities for success by investing in projects that support the long-term strength and sustainability of Massachusetts’ blue economy.
 Grants are awarded on a competitive basis, with a particular emphasis placed on shovel-ready projects that contribute to the economic significance, public safety, recreational value, and/or coastal resiliency of the Commonwealth’s coastal harbors.

 The Massachusetts Dredging Program is open to the Commonwealth’s 78 coastal communities, as defined by the Massachusetts Office of Coastal Zone Management (CZM).
 Any coastal community acting by and through its municipal officers or by and through a public agency designated by such officers is eligible to apply.